Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 There’s concern about whether the expansion will have an impact on the area adjacent to the river Mersey.
 We know that at high tide, birds that are red listed such as curlew, lapwing, and grey partridge use those fields for feeding and roosting.
 Our worry is that the birds could lose their habitat.

-> "We know that at high tide, birds that are red listed such as curlew, lapwing, and grey partridge use those fields for feeding and roosting.
-Our worry is that the birds could lose their habitat."
+> "Birds that are red listed such as curlew, lapwing, and grey partridge use those fields for feeding and roosting.
+The birds could lose their habitat."

 Unfortunately there are additional plans to build warehousing alongside the runway which is grade 1 and grade 2 agricultural land.
 So we’re not just losing the green belt but we are losing agricultural land which becomes even more critical as we know that the sustainability of our ability to feed ourselves is going to be compromised in the future.